chayan-1906/GitHub-MCP/README.md

   Double-click the file, or run via terminal: `./github.exe`

 **Note**:

 1. No need to run the executable repeatedly
 2. Do NOT delete the executable after running
-3. If you move the executable to another directory, you must run it again from the new location
+3. If you rename, move, or modify the executable, you must run it again (Step 3) to restart it properly

 #### 4. **(Optional) Stop the Server:**

 You can stop the server if needed (launching Claude will automatically stop the currently running instance/port)

 #### 5. **Launch Claude Desktop**

 Start Claude Desktop application

 #### 6. **Start Asking Tasks:**

 Claude will now recognize the available tools with descriptions

 **Important**: When prompting Claude, include "use available GitHub tools" in your prompts to ensure the LLM utilizes the GitHub MCP tools instead of defaulting to web search

 ### Option 2: Build from Source